Marc Gruber

 Marc Gruber (born 1972 in Munich) is a management scholar and researcher specializing in technology commercialization.
-He is a professor at EPFL (École Polytechnique Fédérale de Lausanne), and holds the Chair of Entrepreneurship and Technology Commercialization at EPFL's College of Management of Technology.
+He is a professor at École Polytechnique Fédérale de Lausanne (EPFL), and holds the Chair of Entrepreneurship and Technology Commercialization at EPFL's College of Management of Technology.
 In 2022, he was appointed as Editor-in-Chief of the Academy of Management Journal.
 In 2016, he has been named among the five most influential researchers worldwide in entrepreneurship research.

 Career

 Gruber received a Master's degree in management from the University of St. Gallen (HSG) in 1995.
 Staying at HSG, he wrote a PhD thesis on "Erfolgsfaktoren des Wirtschaftens von KMU im Zeitablauf: dargestellt an Beispielen aus der deutschen Nahrungs- und Genussmittelindustrie" (Success factors of SMEs over time: illustrated by examples from the German food and luxury food industry) and graduated in 2000.
-He then joined the Ludwig Maximilian University of Munich (LMU) as senior researcher and lecturer, to establish the university's entrepreneurship center and to pursue his habilitation thesis.
+He then joined LMU Munich as senior researcher and lecturer, to establish the university's entrepreneurship center and to pursue his habilitation thesis.

 He obtained his habilitation from LMU's School of Management in 2005 for his research entitled "Marketingplanung von wagniskapitalfinanzierten Unternehmensgründungen – eine theoretische und empirische Analyse" (Marketing planning of venture capital-financed start-ups – a theoretical and empirical analysis).
 During that time he was vice-director of the Institute of Innovation Research, Technology Management and Entrepreneurship and established LMU's Center for Entrepreneurship.
-He has held several visiting scholar posts at the Wharton School (2004), and at the University of Pennsylvania (1999 and 2004).
-He was also a visiting professor at the Business School of Imperial College London (2015).
+He has held several visiting scholar posts at the Wharton School in 2004, and at the University of Pennsylvania in 1999 and 2004.
+He was also a visiting professor at the Business School of Imperial College London in 2015.

-In 2005, Gruber joined EPF Lsausanne and since then has been the Chair of Entrepreneurship and Technology Commercialization (ENTC), first as an Assistant Professor and was promoted to associate professor in 2008.
+In 2005, Gruber joined EPFL and since then has been the Chair of Entrepreneurship and Technology Commercialization (ENTC), first as an Assistant Professor and was promoted to associate professor in 2008.
 Since 2011, Gruber has been a full professor at EPFL's College of Management of Technology.
 From 2017 to 2020, he was vice president for Innovation at EPFL, and President of EPFL's Innovation Park.